 These plants will need substantial sunlight and loose soil.
 They are extremely happy with low maintenance as they don’t need too much water and re-potting (they can stay in the same pot for years).

-Native to tropical rain forests in Central and South America, but extremely popular house plant, because it is associated with Feng Shui.
+Native to tropical rain forests in Central and South America, but an extremely popular house plant, because it is associated with Feng Shui.

 They have distinctive leave that changes shape according to the plant’s stage of growth.
 This makes them not only very attractive but they have the ability to clean the air.